Measuring the evolution of intergalactic gas from z=0 to 5 using the kinematic Sunyaev-Zel'dovich effect: Robustness of the results

-The most important sources of foreground contamination to the CMB are synchrotron, free-free, and dust emission from our Galaxy \citep[e.g.,][]{Tegmark2000}.
-Due to differences in the spectral shape of foregrounds and primordial CMB anisotropies, reducing the impact of these on CMB observations is straightforward when considering data from a few different frequency bands \citep[e.g.,][]{planck16IX}; to do so, the \Planck collaboration resorts to four distinct foreground-cleaning algorithms (see \S\ref{sub:resobv_maps}).
-In this section, we first address the impact of residual foreground contamination not subtracted from these cleaning procedures on ARF-kSZ tomography.
-Then, we consider other effects that could affect our measurements.
+The stronger sources of foreground contamination to the CMB at low, intermediate, and high frequencies are synchrotron radiation, free-free emission, and Galactic dust, respectively \citep[e.g.,][]{Tegmark2000}, while the most important source of secondary CMB anisotropies is the tSZ effect \citep{sunyaev70, Sunyaev1972}, which refers to the inverse Compton scattering of CMB photons off hot electrons in haloes and filaments.
+In this section, we address the impact of these on ARF-kSZ tomography.

-In each panel of Fig.~\ref{fig:app_tau}, we display measurements of the kSZ optical depth extracted from a distinct foreground-cleaned map for SDSS-G galaxies at $z_{\rm cen}=0.56$.
-As we can readily see, kSZ measurements from distinct maps are very similar, which is consistent with the fact that the cross-correlation of ARF and filtered CMB maps is weakly affected by foregrounds (see \S\ref{sub:resobv_cross}).

-The tSZ effect, which results from CMB photons inverse Compton scattering off hot electrons in haloes and filaments, is another possible source of contamination.
-Nonetheless, temperature variations induced by the tSZ effect are not correlated with either angular redshift fluctuations nor the kSZ effect; this is because at a fixed frequency the former results in same sign anisotropies, while the latter induce positive and negative fluctuations.
-Furthermore, due to the steep decrease of the tSZ magnitude with halo mass, current CMB surveys can only detect clusters of $M_{500c} = 4\times 10^{14}\,\Msunh$ masses via tSZ studies \citep[e.g.,][]{Bleem2019}.
-Given that the galaxies and quasars that we consider in this work reside in much lighter haloes (see \S\ref{sub:resobv_maps}), we expect very low tSZ emission from these.
-In Fig.~\ref{fig:app_tau}, we can see that measurements extracted from \Smicanosz, the only map attempting to reduce tSZ contamination, are indeed very close to those from other foreground-cleaned maps.

-Taken together, these results strongly suggest that ARF-kSZ tomography is robust against residual contamination affecting CMB maps; this is further supported by the fact that the breadth of the symbols in Figs.~\ref{fig:max_tau}, \ref{fig:overdensity}, and \ref{fig:baryons}, which indicate the results for distinct maps, is smaller than error bars, which capture other sources of uncertainty.